GiitLiit/DRIVE_ENG220/README.md

 Vladislav Ericovich Debelak
 	Contribution: I will be creating a basic script of what we will discuss in our video.
 It will not be a word for word script but more of a list of bullet points that highlights our key ideas and will let each person elaborate on all of our main ideas.
 I will also be in charge of the flow of our video, deciding what topics will make most sense discussing when and where.
+This will be important in making our video clean and clear.

 Elijah Antonio Chavez(He's In Last Place):